 In addition to blindness, some of the most-serious risks of cataract surgery include blurry vision, chronic dry eyes, infection, hemorrhages, glaucoma, secondary cataracts, retinal detachment, and inflammation.

 Eyesight loss after cataract surgery can affect not only the victim, but also family members who will have to rearrange their lives to help care for them.
 For instance, they may have to make changes to their home and install structures to aid in better navigation, they may have to look for an occupational therapist who will help the victim adapt to a life with visual impairment, and it may fall to family members to take up an extra job if the victim was the sole bread-winner and can no longer work in the same capacity.

 Sometimes a medication can be the cause of injury during cataract surgery.
 For example, in 2017, several patients in the Dallas area suffered vision loss during cataract surgery due the contamination of a steroid antibiotic injection compounded by a local company.
 In this case the injury occurred because of a defective product, therefore, the injury case was a product liability case, not medical negligence.

 If you suffered further eye injury following routine cataract surgery and feel as though the eye doctor or surgeon’s treatment fell below the accepted standard of practice in the medical community, you may have a valid medical malpractice claim.

 Having said that, it is not easy to establish negligence in these types of medical malpractice cases.
 In order to win your claim, your attorney must prove in a definitive manner that the surgeon carrying out the procedure acted in a negligent manner and that this negligent behavior directly led to your suffering complications or vision loss.
-If, on the other hand, the injury was caused by a contaminated medication like the story mentioned above, your claim may fall under the umbrella of product liability rather than medical malpractice.

 Speak With a Dallas Eye Injury Attorney For Free